 2. Risk assessment

 You assign a risk level to each client based on their profile, type of transaction, geography, and other factors.
-For high-risk clients, you carry out enhanced due diligence (EDD).
+For high-risk clients, you carry out enhanced identification and customer due diligence (Section 9a).

 3. Ongoing monitoring